 The application site must be outlined clearly with a red line.
-The red line must include all land necessary to carry out the proposed development including land required for access to the site from a public highway, visibility splays, landscaping, car parking and open areas around buildings.
+The red line must include all land necessary to carry out the proposed development including land required for access to the site from the edge of the carriage way of the public highway, visibility splays, landscaping, car parking and open areas around buildings.